Subject Curriculum Overviews

 Implementation

 All students are taught all four language skills of listening, reading, speaking and writing and each of these skill areas are practised, consolidated, reinforced and assessed on a regular basis.
 There is a positive and innovative approach to target language teaching and we encourage our students to use the language for their own purposes.
 We implement our aims through the delivery of rigorous and high-quality education, which promotes a love of learning about Francophone and Hispanic cultures.
 Work is accessible and engaging for all students to allow them to make sustained progress.
 Schemes of work are bespoke to our context.
 We will ensure high levels of challenge are consistently embedded in light of our selective cohort.
 We aim to ‘teach to the top’ and scaffold and support to enable all students to meet learning objectives.
 At Key Stage 3 we endeavour to bridge the gaps in knowledge and understanding that students present from over 100 feeder primary schools.
-Having two native-speaking Modern Foreign Language assistants to help students allows them to develop their communication skills further.
+Having native-speaking Modern Foreign Language speakers to help students allows them to develop their communication skills further.

 Impact